btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_part_one.md

 - `SHELL`
 - `USER`

+The following commands will all print the shell's environment variables:
+- `export`
+- `printenv`
+- `env`

 ## Aliases

 To unmask a command that has been masked by an alias, preface the command with a backslash (`\l`):